-If you do take the matter outside the Council, you should make sure that you do not disclose confidential information.
-Check with the contact point about that.
+If you do take the matter outside the Council, you must make sure that you do not disclose confidential information.

 Breaches and non-compliance

 The Council is committed to good practice and high standards and wants to be supportive of employees.